AI Against Humanity

 FCC asks stations for "pro-America" programming, like daily Pledge of Allegiance

-The FCC's 'Pledge America Campaign' raises concerns about government influence over media content.
+The FCC's 'Pledge America Campaign' calls for patriotic programming, raising concerns about government influence on media.
 Critics warn of potential First Amendment violations.

 Why This Matters